MicrosoftDocs/bingmaps-docs/BingMaps/venues/label.md

 ---
 # Venue label JSON class

 Encapsulates the position and contents of a text label to try to apply to an entity.
-Each rectangle should be tested in order and only drawn if it does not overlap a previous one.

 This class is part of the [venue] JSON class structure.